 • changes in blood pressure

 You’ll be given medications before each infusion of Onpattro to lower your risk for having a reaction.
 You’ll also be monitored for signs of a reaction during the infusion.
-If you get any symptoms of a reaction, such as those listed above, tell your doctor right away.
+If you develop any symptoms of a reaction, such as those listed above, tell your doctor or healthcare professional right away.

 You’re most likely to have a reaction with your first or second infusion.
 If you get a reaction during an infusion, the infusion may be slowed down or stopped temporarily.
 You may also need to take medications to help the ease the reaction.